govuk-infrastructure: Upgrading the cluster

 If any of these steps point to an issue that would prevent you upgrading, you should stop here.

-If any of these steps point to a change that needs to be made prior to the upgrade, raise it with the team and decide how to proceed.
+If any of these steps point to a change that needs making before the upgrade, raise it with the team and decide how to proceed.

 Step-by-step procedure